th-nuernberg/meteor-scatter/README.md

 # Meteor Scatter

 This project was developed as part of a student project.
-The aim was to detect meteors using ML methods.
+The aim was to detect and classify meteors using ML methods.

-The project consists of two parts: the Meteor Detection and the Flask Server.
-The meteor detection part is responsible for detecting meteors and saving the data in a CSV file.
-The Flask server application reads the CSV file and displays the data in a web interface.
+The project consists of two parts: the **Meteor Detection & Classifcation** and the **Flask Server**.
+The meteor detection & classifcation part is responsible for saving the detections in a CSV file.
+The Flask Server application reads the CSV file and displays the data in a web interface.

 ![](resources/preview.png)